-Before its recent trend, this method was mostly done by restaurants since the equipment needed to do it were expensive.
+Before its recent trend, this technique was mostly done by restaurants since the equipment needed to do it were expensive.
 A big sous vide machine used to cost up to $2000 since it could cook for up to 200 guests.
-So, we can’t really blame those who think that sous vide is limited to making gourmet dishes.
+So, we can’t really blame those who think that sous vide recipes require the same amount of skill as gourmet dishes.

 However, nowadays, popularity of home cooking has given way to a lot of smaller, more affordable machines and cookers.
 Plenty of cooking machines are out there in the market now, competing for the title of best sous vide cooker.
-There’s the Anova and Joule sous vide, popular brands that are great choices when home cooking.
+There’s the Anova and Joule sous vide, popular brands that are great choices for cooking sous vide recipes at home.

 How to Sous Vide for your Family to have Quality Fresh Meals

 We’ve mentioned how you’ll need specific equipment when doing this cooking method.
-However, we haven’t yet explained how to do sous vide, and how it actually works.
-And we bet what’s most important for you is, how to do sous vide at home for your family!
+However, we haven’t yet explained how to do it, and how it actually works.
+And we bet what’s most important for you is, how to achieve sous vide recipes for your family!

 When doing this cooking method, food, like steak, lamb shank, or pork chop, is first placed inside a sturdy plastic bag.
 Then, the marinade, herbs, and other spices are also added.
 After that, the plastic bag is vacuum sealed, removing all the air inside.

-While others use vacuum bags (specially-made for this cooking method), you can just as easily use the more readily available Ziplock freezer bags too.
+While others use vacuum bags (specially-made for this cooking method), you can just as easily use the more readily available Ziplock freezer bags for your sous vide recipes, too.
 If you don’t have a vacuum at home, you can just squeeze out the air using your own hands.

 Either way, the important thing is that the plastic bag is properly rid of all air.
 If it’s not, the bag, with your food in it, will just float around in the water.
 And when using this method, your food must be fully submerged for it to cook evenly.

 Before you do all this, though, you must have already calibrated your sous vide machine to the temperature needed to cook your food.
 The temperature will largely depend on what type of food you’re cooking.
-A medium-rare sous vide ribeye will need to be cooked at 135 to 144 degrees F for 1 to 2 ½ hours.
-Meanwhile, to get a well-done pork chop, the meat should be cooked at 140 degrees F for 1 to 3 hours.
+A medium-rare sous vide ribeye will need to be cooked at 135 to 144 degrees F for one to 2 ½ hours.
+Meanwhile, to get a well-done pork chop, the meat should be cooked at 140 degrees F for one to three hours.

-Using a sous vide cooker is easy, so don’t worry.
+Following sous vide recipes is easy, so don’t worry.
 While there are those that still have buttons, other models can be easily controlled via an app on your phone!